juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.faqs.org/rfcs/rfc2119.html).

-Unless explicitly called out, everything discussed here applies specifically to Puppet (i.e. Puppet modules, Puppet classes, etc.).
-To save your eyes and our fingers, 'Puppet' is not appended to every topic discussed.
+Unless explicitly called out, everything discussed here applies specifically to Puppet (that is, Puppet modules, Puppet classes, etc.).
+The name 'Puppet' is not appended to every topic discussed.

 ## 2. Purpose

-The purpose of this style guide is to promote consistent formatting across modules (from Puppet and the community), which gives users and developers of Puppet modules a common pattern, design, and style to follow.
+The purpose of this style guide is to promote consistent formatting across modules (from Puppet and the community), giving users and developers of Puppet modules a common pattern, design, and style to follow.
 Additionally, consistency in code and module structure makes continued development and contributions easier.

 ## 3. Guiding principles

-We can never cover every possible circumstance you might run into when developing Puppet code or creating a module.
-Eventually, a judgement call is necessary.
-When that happens, keep in mind the following general principles:
+We can never cover every circumstance you might run into when developing Puppet code.
+When you need to make a judgement call, keep in mind these general principles:

 1.  **Readability matters.**

-    If you have to choose between two equally effective alternatives, pick the more readable one.
-While this is subjective, if you can read your own code three months from now, it's a great start.
+    If you have to choose between two equal alternatives, pick the more readable one.
+This is subjective, but if you can read your own code three months from now, it's a great start.
 In particular, code that generates readable diffs is highly preferred.

 2. **Scoping and simplicity are key.**

     When in doubt, err on the side of simplicity.
 A module should contain related resources that enable it to accomplish a task.
-If you describe the function of your module and you find yourself using the word 'and,' it's time to split the module at the 'and.'
+If you describe the function of your module and you find yourself using the word 'and,' it's time to split the module.
 You should have one goal, with all your classes and parameters focused on achieving it.

 3. **Your module is a piece of software.**